material | ambrosia maple

 blade height at heel | 42mm

-I am aiming to make a full set of knives from 01-08, this is a prototype for my 02 line of knives and is one of two I made.
-I am aiming to make a brutalist inspired small vegetable cleaver ideal for preparing herbs or small vege.
+I am aiming to make a full set of knives from 01-08, this is a prototype for my 03 line of knives and is one of two I made.
+I am aiming to make a brutalist inspired small santoku style knife ideal for preparing vegetables, fish, or meat.

-With an asymmetrical grind, this knife is designed for a right-handed user.
+With an asymmetrical forging and symmetrical grind, this knife is designed for a right-handed user.
 The left side of the blade is smooth, allowing the full-length hamon to be visible, while the right side is heavily forged.

 Each knife comes securely stored in its own wooden sheath and wrapped in a furoshiki.